- August 8, 2021

 Even as a normal internet user, there is a need to protect your device from contaminating viruses.
 For instance, if you click the wrong link or download the wrong file, it may affect the performance of your system.
 This may lead to the loss of vital information.
 It becomes more important when you live and work at remote places which are alien and may appear incompatible with the weather condition of your laptop, phones, and other devices.
 In this case, not even a VPN can protect it.

 As a digital nomad, You should store antivirus software in your device to protect your numerous data from contamination with viruses.
 Antivirus software does not cost anything.
-Besides, it will save the money which would have been used to maintain or fix the computer.
+Besides, it will save money that would have been used to maintain or fix the computer.
 The benefit of antivirus software cannot be compared to the loss of time and income incurred when your device is not in use.

-8. Be security alert while
+8. Be security alert

 For someone who finds himself or herself in strange places as a remote worker, there are many security-conscious measures to be adopted while browsing on the internet.
 For example, great care should be taken while browsing on a public computer.
 The best thing is to avoid it if possible, but where it becomes inevitable, you should minimize what you do with it.

-Some cyber miscreants may be sharing your screen, recording your works, or capturing your password without your knowledge.
+Some cyber miscreants may be sharing your screen, recording your work, or capturing your password without your knowledge.
 If you must use a public computer, you can use the incognito browser mode.
 Ensure that you log out of your email account and your website when you are done.
 Sequel to the abovementioned, you should be security conscious while using public Wi-Fi.

 This can be of great benefit to people who work remotely, but it can also expose them to great hazards, especially the naive web user.
 Do you know that the person who owns the router at any hotspot could be capturing your information?
 Unless the network is encrypted, otherwise the hacker may be stealing some sensitive information.
-The good news however is that VPN has come to the rescue.
+The good news, however, is that VPN has come to the rescue.
 With VPN, even the most unsecured public Wi-Fi network can become a fully encrypted connection.

 9. Physical security: backpack